Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 This is fairly simple.
 Let us explore the `del` function in depth.

-So, in case of the `insert` function the balancing of the trees, conveniently unified into a single transformation but that is not the case for delete.
-The cases of balancing are different but symmetric to each other for the left and right subtrees and we have to handle the 2 cases differently.
+So, in case of the `insert` function, the balancing of the trees, conveniently unified into a single transformation but that is not the case for delete.
+The cases of balancing are different but symmetric to each other for the left and right subtrees and we have to handle the 2 cases separately.
 So we will declare 2 separate function `delL` and `delR` for the left and right subtree respectively.
-And what about the case when we actually arrive at the node which we want to delete.
+And what about the case when we actually arrive at the node which we want to delete?
 In that case we remove that node and `fuse` the left and right subtree together.
 We will look at the `fuse` function in detail at a later part of this article.
 So writing the `del` function:

 ```haskell
 del :: (Ord a) => a -> Tree a -> Tree a